gitlabhq/gitlabhq/doc/user/project/labels.md

 For example, if an issue is already labeled `priority::3` and you apply the label `priority::2` to it, `priority::3` is automatically removed.

-NOTE: **Note:**
-In the case where labels have multiple sets of `::`, the longest path is used for mutual exclusivity check.
-For example, for label `some::key::value` we would check for exclusivity on `some::key::` level instead of `some::` - this allows finer grained organization.
+### Labels with multiple colon pairs

+If labels have multiple instances of `::`, the longest path from left to right, until the last `::`, is considered the "key" or the "scope".

+For example, `nested::key1::value1` and `nested::key1::value2` cannot both exist on the same issue.
+Adding the latter label will automatically remove the former due to the shared scope of `nested::key1`.

+`nested::key1::value1` and `nested::key2::value1` can both exist on the same issue, as these are considered to use two different label scopes, `nested::key1` and `nested::key2`.

 ### Workflows with scoped labels **[PREMIUM]**